Deltares/fews-web-oc/docs/deployments/README.md

 Customize the app-config.json file where appropriate.

-After starting tomcat the Delft-FEWS Web OC is available at: http://localhost:8080
+After starting tomcat using F12 in the Standalone the Delft-FEWS Web OC is available at: http://localhost:8080

 ## Nginx
 TODO